TdaB/cli-blackjack-trainer/README.md

 gradle run
 ```

-Type into the terminal and hit enter to interact.
+Type into the terminal and hit `Enter` to interact.

 Enjoy!